 If asked about this in an interview, the candidate might say, “WE increased sales by $10 million in a single year.”

-There's that word many interviews hate... the dreaded "WE".
+There’s that word many interviewers hate… the dreaded “WE.”

-When a candidate answers resume-based question in the STAR format, it gets the interviewer the precise facts he or she needs to make a factually informed hiring decision.
-It significantly reduces the number of follow-up questions an interviewer would typically ask to get to the same answers.
+When a candidate answers resume-based questions in the STAR format, it gets the interviewer the precise facts he or she needs to make a factually informed hiring decision.
+It significantly reduces the number of follow-up questions an interviewer would typically ask to get the same answers.

 While the STAR method benefits the interviewer, it also benefits the candidate who actually has strong career experiences that on the surface seem similar to other candidates.

-Both candidates list on their resume that they "grew sales by $10 million in 1 year."
+Both candidates list on their resumes that they “grew sales by $10 million in 1 year.”

 On the surface, both candidates seem equal.

-Without the STAR method, both candidates would verbally confirmed that "we increased sales by $10M that year".
+Without the STAR method, both candidates would verbally confirm that “we increased sales by $10M that year.”

 Meanwhile, perhaps Candidate B went out and landed 10 new accounts and generated $1 million in new revenue from each of those accounts.
-Now, he did have a sales support team to setup product demos, handling logistics, and scheduling..
-So from his point of view "we" generated $10 million in sales.
+Now, he did have a sales support team to set up product demos and handle logistics and scheduling.
+So from his point of view, “we” generated $10 million in sales.

-As a result, use of the STAR method favors two distinct audience.
-It favors interviews who want to candidates to get to the point.
+As a result, use of the STAR method favors two distinct audiences.
+It favors interviewers who want candidates to get to the point.
 It also favors very strong candidates because it allows one to communicate impressive accomplishments in a highly specific, and thus very believable, way.

-An alternative to the STAR method is a way of answering resume questions that I developed call the PARADE method.
-I find the PARADE method, while a little harder to remember, is extremely thorough in eliciting the KEY facts behind a candidates career accomplishments.
+An alternative to the STAR method is a way of answering resume questions that I developed called the PARADE method.
+I find the PARADE method, while a little harder to remember, is extremely thorough in eliciting the key facts behind a candidate’s career accomplishments.